 Art Deco Glass

 Many glassmakers had been around before and after certain Art Movements came along and so they adapted their styles with the times.
-For this reason, not many makers fit perfectly into Art Deco.
-Rene Lalique was as much Art Nouveau as Art Deco and glass makers like Bagley had seen it all in their 100 years (closed 1975), their Grantham Vase made in Amber and Uranium Glass is a classic example of an Art Deco piece.
+For this reason, not many makers fit perfectly into the Deco mould.
+René Lalique was as much Art Nouveau as Art Deco, and glass makers like Bagley had seen it all in their 100 years (closed 1975), their Grantham Vase, made in Amber and Uranium Glass is a classic example of a Deco piece.

 Much more Art Deco style glass is more figurative, with nudes and other female figures and other pressed glass items.
 At the higher end are items like acid-etched Legras floral vases.
 One Art Movement with a thousand interpretations.

-Another way that the Art Deco period became widely popular, both in America and Europe was in terms of its use in stained glass windows used in the houses of the 20th century, from Mock Tudor Mansions to Modernist Town Houses.
+Another way that the Deco period became widely popular, both in America and Europe, was in terms of its use in stained glass windows used in the houses of the 20th century, from Mock Tudor Mansions to Modernist Town Houses.

 Real Art Deco Stained Glass is a lot bolder and more striking with geometric shapes, chevrons, ziggurats, sunrises and stylized floral patterns.